charlesjbasedow/cache-front-end/README.md

-# What's next?
+# Next Steps

-- [ ] Users can view previous monthly budgets.
+- [ ] Users can view summaries of their previous monthly budgets.
-- [ ] Recurring Income/Expenses are automatically added every month.
+- [ ] Users can create recurring incomes and expenses which are automatically added according to the specified time period.
 - [ ] Import previous budget data into next months budget.
+- [ ] Sorting transactions by date - most recent at the top.
+- [ ] Implement Light/Dark mode.